Summary:

 Normal Muslim women and virgin girls are allowed to go outside and participate in various activities without falling into sin.
 So, why would a divorced or widowed woman be any different in that they will commit a sin by doing these things?

-Similarly, if other Muslim women can use Kohl, perfume, jewellery, and wear good clothes without indulging in sin, there is no reason to believe that a divorced/widowed woman would behave differently.
+Similarly, if other non-married Muslim women (or girl) can use Kohl, perfume, jewellery, and wear good clothes without indulging in sin, there is no reason to believe that a divorced/widowed woman would behave differently.

 Islamic Excuse for 4 months long 'waiting period' in the case of a Widow